 Fire in the boat!!

+We’re on our way out of the Bahamas.
 We can count our time left in days.
 Very few days.
 I’ve been almost numb to it.
 Maybe sleep walking would be an appropriate description.
 I suppose it is one of those things you would rather just not think about.

-to which she replied "the boat is on fire..."
+She replied "the boat is on fire..."

-I looked from LeeAnn to the fire burning in my kitchen and thought “Okay, this situation is really starting to get serious.
-I need to get this fire put out!”
+I looked from LeeAnn to the fire burning in my kitchen “Okay, this situation is really starting to get serious!”
+I thought “I need to get this fire put out!”

 I chance a glance and see her examining the damage with a small mirror.

 I finally find the baking soda and pour it on the fire..."Come on baby!
 If this doesn’t work we’re on to the fire extinguisher!!”

 The flames go down, but not out.
 I burn my fingers closing the hot lid to the stove.
 It smothered out the rest of the fire.